Norah Saarman, PhD

 With other members of the Saarman Lab, I am investigating dispersal and habitat use of the tsetse fly Glossina fuscipes fuscipes, the major vector of sleeping sickness and Animal African trypanosomiasis, in the Lake Victoria region of Uganda.

-Please contact Dr. Norah Saarman if you are interested in joining the lab!
-Undergraduates welcome!
+Please contact Dr. Norah Saarman if you are interested in joining the lab, undergraduates encouraged!

 The Department of Biology offers excellent opportunities for education, training, funding, and collaboration.
 USU is located in the city of Logan in the Cache Valley of northern Utah, which offers a reasonable cost of living, abundant recreation opportunities across all four seasons, and incredible access to numerous National Parks across Utah, Montana, and Wyoming.
-Please visit the Biology department website for more information: biology.usu.edu/education/graduate-program/prospective_students
+Please visit the Biology department website biology.usu.edu/education/graduate-program/prospective_students for more information.

 Andrés Gómez-Palacio, PhD

 Universidad Pedagogica y Tecnologica de Colombia, Biology Department, Avenida Central del Norte 39-115, Tunja, Boyacá, Colombia